 Meal planning mishaps

-1. You go to the grocery store on a Saturday, fill your shopping cart with anything that looks “healthy,” and plan all of your meals for the next week.
+You go to the grocery store on a Saturday and fill your shopping cart with anything that looks “healthy.”

 The problem: If you develop a plan on a relaxed Saturday to carry you through the rest of your hectic workweek, it’s likely not going to get you past Tuesday.

-What to do instead: Optimism is a wonderful thing but the bottom line is that your motivation is only as strong as it is at the hardest part of your day.
+What to do instead: Optimism is a wonderful thing, but the bottom line is that your motivation is only as strong as it is at the hardest part of your day.

-2. You do a complete overhaul of your meals in one day.
+You do a complete overhaul of your meals in one day.

-The problem: Eating has anchors in culture, relationships, self-care, stress management, and many other aspects of our lives.
+The problem: Eating has anchored in culture, relationships, self-care, stress management, and many other aspects of our lives.

-3. You post your plan on social media.
+You post your plan on social media.

-While there is no shame in these very normal stops and starts, posting it on social media before you reach your goal can set you up for possibly feeling embarrassed when you have an off-day.
+While there is no shame in these very normal stops and starts, posting it on social media before you reach your goal can make you feel embarrassed when you have an off day.